shelljs/shelljs/README.md

 + `async`: Asynchronous execution.
 If a callback is provided, it will be set to `true`, regardless of the passed value.
 + `silent`: Do not echo program output to console.
-+ and any option available to NodeJS's [child_process.exec()](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback)
++ and any option available to Node.js's [child_process.exec()](https://nodejs.org/api/child_process.html#child_process_child_process_exec_command_options_callback)

 Examples: